Niger–Congo languages: Vowels

 Many Niger–Congo languages' vowel harmony is based on the [ATR] (advanced tongue root) feature.
 In this type of vowel harmony, the position of the root of the tongue in regards to backness is the phonetic basis for the distinction between two harmonizing sets of vowels.
-In its fullest form, this type involves two classes, each of five vowels:
+In its fullest form, this type involves two classes, each of five vowels.

 The roots are then divided into [+ATR] and [−ATR] categories.
 This feature is lexically assigned to the roots because there is no determiner within a normal root that causes the [ATR] value.

-There are two types of [ATR] vowel harmony controllers in Niger-Congo.
+There are two types of [ATR] vowel harmony controllers in Niger–Congo.
 The first controller is the root.
 When a root contains a [+ATR] or [−ATR] vowel, then that value is applied to the rest of the word, which involves crossing morpheme boundaries.
 For example, suffixes in Wolof assimilate to the [ATR] value of the root to which they attach.
-Some examples of these suffixes that alternate depending on the root are:
+The following examples of these suffixes alternate depending on the root.

 Furthermore, the directionality of assimilation in [ATR] root-controlled vowel harmony need not be specified.
 The root features [+ATR] and [−ATR] spread left and/or right as needed, so that no vowel would lack a specification and be ill-formed.

 Unlike in the root-controlled harmony system, where the two [ATR] values behave symmetrically, a large number of Niger–Congo languages exhibit a pattern where the [+ATR] value is more active or dominant than the [−ATR] value.
 This results in the second vowel harmony controller being the [+ATR] value.
 If there is even one vowel that is [+ATR] in the whole word, then the rest of the vowels harmonize with that feature.
 However, if there is no vowel that is [+ATR], the vowels appear in their underlying form.
 This form of vowel harmony control is best exhibited in West African languages.
 For example, in Nawuri, the diminutive suffix /-bi/ will cause the underlying [−ATR] vowels in a word to become phonetically [+ATR].